IqbalBaihaqi1906/nest-prisma/README.md

 ## Description

-This is example nest project with prisma as ORM and implementing one to one, one to many, and many to one relationship
+This is example nest project with prisma as ORM and implementing one to one, one to many, and many to many relationship